MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 ## Léonce-Henri Burel - Main Focus

 Although Robert Bresson’s work is not thought to be part being part of the French New Wave, However it still was none the less highly influential in a multiple of ways, his way of lighting being one of them.
-The lighting in Bressons' films had evolved though multiple films and Cinematographers, two of the most notably being Philippe Agostini and Léonce-Henri Burel.
+The lighting in Bressons' films had evolved through multiple films and Cinematographers, two of the most notably being Philippe Agostini and Léonce-Henri Burel.
 Agostini's films with Bresson had softer elements with elements of softer lighting using the standard techniques of to achieve soft lighting.
-However, this change with Bressons' collaboration with Léonce-Henri Burel where this technique was used to a far greater extent, most notably on the films Diary of a Country Priest (1951), A Man Escaped (1956) and Pickpocket (1959).
+However, this changed with Bressons' collaboration with Léonce-Henri Burel where this technique was used to a far greater extent, most notably on the films Diary of a Country Priest (1951), A Man Escaped (1956) and Pickpocket (1959).

 However, Bresson's work was distinctive and did not necessarily conform to the conventions of the French New Wave, so he is not always considered to be a part of this movement